CodeYourFuture/JavaScript-Core-3-Coursework-Week1-London8-Archived/mandatory/thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

 <!-- Write your answer here -->
+Taking a problem , figure out  solution to this problem and then putting that solution to the action

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->
+first is to understand the problem, reading that question or the task is important... split the problem to smaller steps or chunks

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->
+Debug.. go step by step through your solution and find where it went wrong if still stuck take a step back and try to look from another perspective if still stuck delete and try from the beginning with fresh (this is probably last step) google other people solution